Our 5-Step Decorating Process

 Step 4: Masonry Crack Repair & Stabilisation

 Cracks in rendered walls, pebbledash, or exposed brickwork are raked out and filled with appropriate repair mortars or flexible fillers.
 Loose or blown render is hacked off and patched with a sand-and-cement mix matched to the existing texture.
 For chalky, powdery, or friable masonry — where the surface crumbles when touched — we apply Sandtex Stabilising Solution, a penetrating liquid that soaks into the substrate and binds loose particles together, creating a solid foundation for paint.
+This level of thorough preparation is especially important for the older period properties we decorate in St Albans and Harpenden.
 Without this step, topcoats simply peel away within a season or two.

 Step 5: Priming